 To attack these pressure points individually is a waste of time.
 These would take a knuckle striking exactly the correct spot, which on the street is useless.

-However the can be attacked very effectively with a kick or a stomp or the foot!
+However, this can be attacked very effectively with a kick or a stomp or the foot!

 And like the name implies you strike across from one pressure point to the other in a cross like manner!
 Imagine an X on the knee, and you will attack either up and across to the other side or down and across to the other side.